Looking for simple straight forward help on how to format your Seagate hard drive for your Mac?

 Only click on the Erase button after you’ve clicked on your Seagate drive at the top level.

-This will take you to the next pop up window.
-There you’ll set up how you want to format your Seagate hard drive for your Mac.
+Now you’re taken to the next pop up window.
+There you’ll set up how you want to format your external hard disk for your Mac.

 Now you put in the details for your drive’s format.